Masalan Kisa

 Masalan Kisa (abbreviated MasKi) is a sports club from Masala in Kirkkonummi, Finland.
-The club was formed in 1963 and covers the sports of football, pesäpallo, badminton, gymnastics, basketball, floorball, volleyball and beach volleyball.
+The club was formed in 1963 and covers the sports of badminton, gymnastics, basketball, volleyball and beach volleyball.
 MasKi also make provision for aerobics and other dance fitness classes.
 In addition the club organises various sports and recreation events.
-The club has in excess of 700 members.
+The club has in excess of 500 members.

+GYM, BADMINTON, VOLLEYBALL AND BASKETBALL

+You can practice gymnastics, badminton, volleyball and basketball.
+There are groups for children, youth, adults and families.

 Football

-MasKi is one of three football clubs in Kirkkonummi.
+MasKi was one of three football clubs in Kirkkonummi.
 The other clubs are Kyrkslätt Idrottsförening and Veikkolan Veikot.
 In addition there is the women's football club known as AC Kirkkonummi.
+When the clubs merged in 2019, a new football club, FC Kirkkonummi, was founded.

 MasKi runs two men's football teams, two veteran teams and a futsal team.
 In addition there is an active junior section catering for a large number of age groups.
 Teams practice 2–3 times a week.
 In the winter training is centred in school halls and the Blue Arena indoor hall.
 Training takes place mainly in summer at the Masala and Luoma sports fields.
 A number of teams participate in tournaments at home and abroad.

 The MasKi men's first team play their home matches at the Kirkkonummen urheilupuisto.
 In 2009 season they finished runners-up in Section 1 (Lohko 1) of the Nelonen administered by the Uusimaa SPL and were promoted to the Kolmonen.